pomdtr/smallweb/docs/src/localhost/localhost.md

 This page will guide you through the process of setting up your local environment for smallweb on MacOS.

-At the end of this process, each folder in `~/localhost` will be mapped to domain with a `.localhost` suffix.
-For example, the folder `~/localhost/example` will be accessible at `https://example.localhost`.

 This setup is useful for developing and testing smallweb apps locally, without having to deploy them to the internet.

 If you want to expose your apps to the internet instead, you can follow the [Cloudflare Tunnel setup guide](../cloudflare/tunnel.md).